Certificate Requirements

 Competencies

-- Understanding of the core definitions, concepts, and theoretical frameworks of social epidemiology in both historic and modern contexts.
+- Students will be able to define core terminology, concepts, and theoretical frameworks of social epidemiology in both historic and modern contexts.

-- Be exposed to the principles of social epidemiology and their application to public health research and practice.
+- Students will be able to explain the principles of social epidemiology and how they are applied in public health research and practice.

-- Be able to describe preventable and systemic causes of health inequities and inequalities.
+- Students will be able to describe preventable and systemic causes of health inequities and inequalities.